You can make the best New Year’s Day meal for your family with these 4 recipes~all easy, delicious, and (mostly) make ahead!!!!

-Each year on January 1, I serve this New Year’s Day meal made easy consisting of black eyed peas, greens, cornbread and ribs.
+Each year on January 1, I serve this New Year’s Day meal.
+It consists of black eyed peas, a “mess of greens,” pimento cheese cornbread and baby back ribs.
 I start buying and prepping for these recipes a day or two ahead.
 On the morning of New Year’s Day, most of the food prep is done, and all that is left to do is to cook or reheat.

 Before I share my recipes, I thought it would be fun to look at the tradition behind the foods that many of traditionally eat on the first day of the year.
 Even though we who aren’t superstitious don’t put stock into these claims, it is fun to know the why behind them.